lsst-sitcom/sitcomtn-025/index.rst

    Link to github repo:
    https://github.com/lsst/faro

-`faro <https://pipelines.lsst.io/v/daily/modules/lsst.faro/index.html>`_ is a framework for automatically and efficiently computing scientific performance metrics on the outputs of the LSST Science Pipelines for units of data of varying granularity, ranging from single-detector to full-survey summary statistics, and persists the results as scalar metric values alongside the input data products in the same butler repo.
+`faro <https://pipelines.lsst.io/v/daily/modules/lsst.faro/index.html>`_ is a framework for automatically and efficiently computing scientific performance metrics on the outputs of the LSST Science Pipelines.
+It supports multiple units of data of varying granularity, ranging from single-detector to full-survey summary statistics, and persists the results as scalar metric values alongside the input data products in the same butler repo.

 In the "first-look analysis" context, it is intended that faro would be run as an afterburner to the `OCPS`_ and `Prompt Processing`_ (run automatically as part of the same pipeline) and would compute scalar metrics to quantify the performance of individual visits as they are acquired.
 For example, faro could be used to estimate the effective depth of individual images by computing the flux of a point source that would be measured with signal-to-noise of 10, or to measure variations in effective depth across the focal plane that would be indicative of variable atmosphere transparency.